ehough/generators/README.md

 [![Latest Stable Version](https://poser.pugx.org/ehough/generators/v/stable)](https://packagist.org/packages/ehough/generators)
 [![License](https://poser.pugx.org/ehough/generators/license)](https://packagist.org/packages/ehough/generators)

 Easily backport [generators](http://php.net/manual/en/language.generators.overview.php) to PHP 5.3 and 5.4.

+# ABANDONED

+The vast majority of PHP installations now natively support generators, so this library is obsolete.

 ## Why?

-Generators were introduced to PHP in version 5.5, but sadly [60%](https://w3techs.com/technologies/details/pl-php/5/all) of all PHP web servers still run PHP 5.4 and lower.
-This library makes it (relatively) easy to backport code that relies on generators for use on legacy systems.
+This library makes it (relatively) easy to backport code that relies on generators for use on legacy (PHP < 5.5) systems.

-This library will be retired once PHP 5.5+ levels reach 85%.
 If you don't need to backport code to PHP 5.3 or 5.4, you don't need this library.

 ## Quick Start